Aken20/Maeen-s_AI/README.md

 - **RMSE**: Interpreted in the same units as the target variable (dollars)
 - **MAE**: Average absolute difference between predictions and actual values
 - **R²**: Proportion of variance in charges explained by the model

+The model achieves robust performance with careful tuning of hyperparameters, particularly showing strong predictive power for insurance charges driven by smoking status and age factors.

 ## Usage Instructions